mmmati1996/Medivialyzerv1.0.0/README.md

 There are two ways to download it:
 - Compile it !
-- Download file from SourceForge:  Link will be added soon
+- Download file from here:  [Click](https://github.com/mmmati1996/Medivialyzerv1.0.0/releases)

-Please report any bugs at this thread at forum: linklinklink

 There're still some things to do or fix.

 Happy hunting !